 Paul: There's a word that's become a part of my vocabulary and several of my friends' vocabularies over the last few years, so I want to tie that into a question.
 What is Hot Rod's biggest "kablamo" moment?

 Andy: Touché!
 Well there's some actual explosions.
 That could be the most literal translation of kablamo.
 There's a few smacks and punches that are pretty brutal, that if you flashed a "KABLAMO!" on the screen it would feel very original Batman.

 Mark: Like the one in the trailer where Ian McShane smacks you.

 Andy: With the stick.
 Yeah that, by the way, didn't go well every take.

 Mark: Best of luck with the movie, man.
 Thanks for your time.

 And at that moment, Andy was whisked away by the studio to his next interview and to appear on MuchOnDemand.

 Listen to the entire audio interview in the player below.
-CLICK HERE to read an interview with Chester Tam, longtime "4th member" of The Lonely Island who has a recurring part in Hot Rod himself.
+You can also read or listen to our interview with Chester Tam, longtime "4th member" of The Lonely Island who has a recurring part in Hot Rod himself.